 Applying for the Connect the Classroom Grant is simple.
 You should have already been contacted by the DfE confirming your eligibility.
 If you haven’t, please get in touch with us.

 Once your funding is confirmed, you need a quote for a new wireless installation and possible network infrastructure upgrade.
-This is where our WiFi experts at Classroom365 can help, offering solutions from Ruckus Networks, Aruba and WatchGuard.
+This is where the WiFi specialists at Classroom365 can advise on a Ruckus Wireless network or, alternatively, an Aruba or WatchGuard solution.

 We will need some details, but don’t worry if you are not technical; our team has installed managed wireless networks in schools for nearly 20 years.
 For example, we need to know the number of classrooms and basic information about your current wireless setup.